openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_system.rst

 Pings should get a response.

-Check connectivity between instances attached to different networks with and within a router between them.
+Check connectivity between instances attached to different networks with and without a router between them.
 ----------------------------------------------------------------------------------------------------------